leixiaofeng-astar/eye_rasabot/data/nlu.md

 - My child’s myopia is increasing rapidly, what is the reason?

 ## intent: myopia-symptoms_signs-cornearefractive
+- What are the possible complications of myopia?
-- What are the symptoms of myopia?
+- What are the dangers of myopia?
-- How do I know if my child has myopia?
-- How do I know if my child is experiencing myopia?
+- Is myopia dangerous?
+- Can myopia cause blindness?
-- How does myopia affect my child?
+- Can myopia cause retinal detachment?
-- My child squeezes his eyes to see, is that a sign of myopia?
-- My child has difficulty seeing the whiteboard in school, what is the reason?
-- I have difficulty focusing for far, is that myopia?
+- What are other eye conditions associated with myopia?
-- What will I experience if I have myopia?
+- What must I look out for if I am myopic?
+- What are the issues with myopia?
+- If I have high myopia, am I at risk of retinal detachment?
+- What are the consequences of developing myopia?
-- When should I be worried of myopia for my child?
+- Should I be worried about developing myopia?
-- My child likes to go up close to the TV, is that myopia?

 ## intent: myopia-treatment_general-cornearefractive
-- What are the side effects of Orthokeratology lenses?
+- What are the treatment options for myopia?
-- When are the side effects of Orthokeratology?
+- Is there a cure for myopia?
+- Can myopia be treated?
-- Can Orthokeratology harm the eye?
+- Can myopia be reversed?
-- Does Orthokeratology have any side effects?
+- Does LASIK cure my myopia?
-- What are long term side effects of Orthokeratology?
-- Will prolonged use of Orthokeratology harm my child’s eyes?
+- How can myopia be corrected?
+- Is myopia reversible?
+- What can be done for my myopia?
+- Apart from glasses, how can myopia be treated?
-- Is Orthokeratology dangerous?
+- Is LASIK a treatment for myopia?
-- What are the harmful effects of Orthokeratology?
-- What are common side effects of Orthokeratology eyedrops?
-- How common are side effects of Orthokeratology?
-- Can prolonged use of Orthokeratology cause cataracts?
-- What should I watch out for if my child is on Orthokeratology?
+- What can I do if I do not want to wear glasses for my short-sightedness?

 ## intent: myopia-treatment_general-cornearefractive_157
 - How can I help treat or prevent childhood myopia?